SkygearIO/forgot_password/README.md

 * `SMTP_LOGIN` - username for authentication (optional)
 * `SMTP_PASSWORD` - password for authentication (optional)

-### Notification email settings

-Notification email settings defines the behaviour of sending notification email to the user when his / her password is reset successfully.

-* `FORGOT_PASSWORD_NOTIFICATION_EMAIL_ENABLE` - the option indicating whether
-  the plugin will send notification email to user after password reset.
-The default value is "NO".
-* `FORGOT_PASSWORD_NOTIFICATION_EMAIL_SENDER` - the sender of the notification
-  email
-* `FORGOT_PASSWORD_NOTIFICATION_EMAIL_SUBJECT` - the subject of the
-  notification email
-* `FORGOT_PASSWORD_NOTIFICATION_EMAIL_REPLY_TO` - the "Reply-to" option of the
-  email

 ## Templates

 This plugin provides basic HTML and email templates for handling forgot